-Born in 1886 in Smithfield, Spare’s precocious talent for drawing was noticed at an early age by his policeman father.
+Born in Smithfield in 1886, Spare’s precocious talent for drawing was noticed at an early age by his policeman father.
 The boy was unusually good and his father encouraged him.

 In 1894, the family moved south of the river to Kennington Park Gardens.
 After leaving school, aged 13, Spare enrolled in evening classes at Lambeth School of Art where he began to win awards in recognition of his talent.
 At the same time, he started an apprenticeship at Whitefriars Glass before moving on to Caustons printers in Clapham, and it wouldn’t be long before he began his career as an illustrator and artist in his own right.

-In 1904, aged just 17, he got his first big break with an exhibition at the Newington Public Library on Walworth Road.
+In 1904, aged just 17, he got his first big break with an exhibition at the Newington Public Library on Walworth Road (currently home to The Art Academy).
 This was quickly followed by a second when his proud father sent two of his works to the Royal Academy.
 They accepted one of the pieces and Austin became the Academy’s youngest ever exhibitor.

 However, he much preferred to follow what he saw as the road-less-travelled.
 He developed his own coded language, signs and symbols based on the ancient mystical world, paganism, death cults and magic.
 His abstract, dream-like style was full of hidden meaning and he explored ‘automatic drawing’ whereby he created his work in a trance-like state.
 His art mapped a journey through his own mind and internal landscape long before it became an acceptable part of being an artist.